Another Perspective on Black History: The Palenque Village of Colombia

 From Isha-Charlie McNeely, Director of Outreach, Inclusion, and Community Engagement, Trauma Informed Oregon

-Pre Covid-19, I traveled to Columbia, South America for my birthday.
+Pre Covid-19, I traveled to Colombia, South America for my birthday.
 To my friends and me, one appealing aspect of traveling there was researching and learning about a small village known as Palenque which is about 90 minutes from the main tourist town of Cartagena.
 Palenque was the first free African town in the Americas.

 A Brief Overview of How the Palenque Village Came to Be